tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Guess the Sequence

-Mubashir was trying to figure out a sequence of numbers given below: N |
+Pedro was trying to figure out a sequence of numbers given below: N |
 Result --- | --- 1 | 90 2 | 240 3 | 450 4 | 720 5 | 1050 If you can
 figure this out then help him by creating a function that takes a number n and returns the nth number of the sequence.